An injury to a child is one of the most devastating events a parent will ever have to endure.

 The most common child pedestrian accidents involve:

 - Walking to school.
-Children are more likely to be hit while walking to and from school, and even children who ride buses can be struck on their way to the bus stop.
-One of the easiest ways to minimize danger to young children on their way to school is to have an older child walk with younger children, as older kids can protect smaller children who may act impulsively or forget to look both ways before crossing.
+Children are most likely to be hit while walking to and from school, and even children who ride buses can be struck on their way to the bus stop.
+One of the easiest ways to minimize danger to young children on their way to school is to have an older child walk with younger children.
+Older children can protect smaller children who may act impulsively or forget to look both ways before crossing.

 - Backover accidents.
 Children under the age of three are frequently victims of "backover" crashes, which are caused by drivers backing out of driveways.
 Drivers are often unable to see toddlers out of their vehicle windows and mirrors, especially if there are bushes or fences on either side of the driveway.
 In these cases, a municipality or construction company may be liable for designing a dangerous roadway.